berkowitze/bardcitscihelpers/README.md

 With python 3 setup, run `bash setup.sh` to set up the tools.

 Instructions for use will be printed once setup is complete.
+Further documentation can be found in `images.py`.